 What happens if I receive a Parking Charge Notice?

-The car park is managed by Park with Ease, a member of the IPC, an accredited trade association.
+The car park is managed by 3D Parking, a member of the IPC, an accredited trade association.

 Why can’t members have free parking?